-(4) A general understanding of the Office of the Judge Advocate General (OJAG), Naval Legal Service Command (NLSC), and the Office of Special Trial Counsel (OSTC) headquarters organizations and operations.
-This understanding may be gained through training opportunities, temporary or permanent assignments, and collateral duties.
+(4) Demonstrate a full understanding of the Office of the Judge Advocate General (OJAG), and Naval Legal Service Command (NLSC) or the Office of Special Trial Counsel (OSTC) headquarters organizations and operations.
+This understanding may be gained through OJAG/NLSC/OSTC assignments at the echelon 2 and below level, including leadership tours and through temporary or permanent assignments.